-These types of metoprolol tablets share some things in common, in addition to similar treatment recommendations.
+Different types of metoprolol tablets share some things in common, in addition to similar treatment recommendations.
 They’re both likely to contain some similar inactive ingredients, including cellulose compounds, polyethylene glycol, and titanium dioxide.
 Different manufacturers may change the inactive ingredients, and people sensitive to certain substances may want to get a list of them before taking any form of the medication.

 Other forms of metoprolol exist.
 It is available for intravenous use or injection in hospital settings.
 Some pharmacies can prepare an elixir version of the drug for use by young children who are in congestive heart failure.